Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Competitive programs (MBA, Medicine, Law): Often 7.0-7.5+ overall

-- Teaching or Communication-heavy programs: May require 7.5-8.0, especially in Speaking and Writing
+- Teaching or Communication-heavy programs: May require 7.5-8.0, especially Speaking and Writing

 For Immigration: